 Our jewellery is fantastic to play with at markets, but is much harder to visualize digitally.
 Through this year we have been on a quest to make it much easier for people to see (maybe even play with) our jewellery through our website.

-No small task when you have 80+ variants of hundreds of pieces of jewellery!
+No small task when you have hundreds of pieces of jewellery with 80+ variations each!

 Look forward to seeing more fine craft made directly by our artists at Armet.
 As well as new systems of jewellery which are put together in totally different ways than our current system!